-Letter of 31 March 2017 regarding the ECB's competence to exercise supervisory powers granted under national law.
-The activities regulated by national law may go beyond those listed in Annex I to the CRD IV.
-Therefore, whenever national law requires a credit institution to obtain an authorisation before beginning a financial activity, the ECB may be required to take an authorisation decision, even if the activity is not one of the activities listed in Annex I to the CRD IV insofar as this authorisation requirement underpins a supervisory function under EU law.^{14 15}
+Letter 31 March 2017 regarding the Supervisory Board's decision of November 2016 on "national powers".

+The activities regulated by national law may go beyond those listed in Annex I of CRD IV.
+Therefore, whenever national law requires a credit institution to obtain an authorisation before beginning a financial activity, the ECB is required to take an authorisation decision even if the activity is not part of the listed activities in Annex I of CRD IV.
+This is confirmed by Article 78(5) of the SSM Framework Regulation, according to which "the decision granting authorisation shall cover the applicant's activities as a credit institution as provided for in the relevant national law (...)".